Case Study 3.1 - Predicting Patterns: What Does La Niña Look Like?

 In the first half of the activity, students demonstrate their knowledge and understanding of El Niño (ENSO+) and ENSO normal conditions by identifying their SST expressions.
 They then use ENSO mechanics to create a sea surface temperature map for La Niña.
 This exercise helps them to learn about La Niña as an expression of the ENSO system, rather than as a separate phenomenon.

 In the second half, students create precipitation maps for all three ENSO conditions.
 This part of the activity will likely take a little more time, since they have to process the atmospheric connection between SST and precipitation in concert with three different expressions.
 Even if they have seen diagrams of ENSO including precipitation, students may have some difficulty making the appropriate connections.
-This exercise allows them to synthesize and evaluate what they've learned about climate and El Niño.
+This exercise allows them to synthesize and evaluate what they have learned about climate and El Niño.

 Questions embedded in the activity ask them to reflect on their projections and the nature of ENSO.
 Many of your students' responses will vary in both correctness and insight.
 Depending on the rest of your course material and students' experiences, you will have to gauge acceptability of some responses; so the instructor's notes are simply a guide and not a key.